 IDA is focused on producing analytic work and providing technical assistance on climate change and disaster risk management.
 All IDA country strategies are required to incorporate climate and disaster risk into the analysis of a country’s development challenges and priorities.

 These are but a few of the important results IDA is delivering on climate change.
 See the examples on the following pages to learn more.
-Be sure to check out our other “ABCs” (achievements by country) of IDA, highlighting our work in Africa and on gender, institutional strengthening, and conflict and fragility at http://ida.worldbank.org/abcs.
+Be sure to check out our other “ABCs” (achievements by country) of IDA, highlighting our work in Africa and on gender, governance and institution building, and conflict and fragility at http://ida.worldbank.org/abcs.

-- From 2012 to 2015, 4.8 million people in rural Bangladesh were provided with access to electricity from renewable sources through a project that connects approximately 50,000 solar home systems per month.
+- From 2012 to 2017, 2.2 million households in rural Bangladesh were provided with access to electricity from renewable sources through a project to provide solar home systems.

 - From 2008 to 2015, more than 2.9 million people benefited from the construction of approximately 220 new cyclone shelters and the repairs to another 279 existing multi-purpose shelters in the wake of Cyclone Sidr in 2007.
 More than 260 kilometers of embankments were also rehabilitated.